HIFU Deep Wrinkle Treatment in Singapore: What to Expect

 Will chest acne scars fade on their own?

 Post-inflammatory hyperpigmentation typically fades over 6-12 months with proper sun protection.
-Textural scars including ice pick, boxcar, or rolling scars are permanent without intervention.
+Textural scars, including ice pick, boxcar, or rolling scars, are permanent without intervention.
 Early treatment of active acne prevents scar formation more effectively than treating established scars.

 Can exercise make chest acne worse?